 A game night is another excellent way to have a sober New Year’s Eve celebration.
 You can still be around friends to ring in the new year, but alcohol doesn’t need to come into the mix.

-Pick your favorite games, whether they be board games, card games, or charades, make a bunch of amazing food, maybe add in a few mocktails, and have fun.
+There are so many games to choose from, such as board games, card games, or charades.
+Make a bunch of amazing food, maybe add in a few mocktails, and have fun.

 While going out to a New Year’s Eve party is the traditional thing to do, why not avoid all the crowds and have your own New Year’s Eve dinner party?

 If you’re a good cook, figure out what you want to make and impress your friends and family members with your skills.
-If you can barely boil water, grab some pre-made appetizers and store-bought meals.
+If you can barely boil water, grab some pre-made appetizers and store-bought meals, or order ahead from your favorite restaurant.
 As long as there’s free food, no one is going to care.

 You could also make it a potluck.
 With everyone contributing a dish, it takes some of the pressure off you.
 Just make sure everyone knows not to bring alcohol.

 Addiction recovery is hard.
-New Year’s Eve is the perfect time for not only reflection but for some self-care as well.
+New Year’s Eve is the perfect time for not only reflection but also some self-care.
 Self-care, which is all about intentional actions, is important for supporting your emotional, physical, and mental health.

 You can relax on your own by doing yoga, taking a bath, or playing calming music.
 If you need some companionship, invite some friends over for a relaxing night in.

-If you want the same feeling of having drinks on New Year’s Eve but not the alcohol, consider some fun alternatives like hot chocolate, apple cider, or sparkling water.
+If you want the same feeling of having drinks on New Year’s Eve without the alcohol, consider some fun alternatives like hot chocolate, apple cider, or sparkling water.
 Gather with friends, or go solo, and enjoy some indulgent drinks until the ball drops.